hpiercehoffman/AC215_FlavorFusion/README.md

 For more details on setting up and running cloud functions, see the [Setup Notes](https://github.com/hpiercehoffman/AC215_FlavorFusion/blob/milestone4/README.md#setup-notes) section below.

 ### notebooks ###
-This directory is currently empty, but will be used to store code which doesn't belong to a specific container, such as reports, insights, or visualizations.
+This folder will be used to store code which doesn't belong to a specific container, such as reports, insights, or visualizations.
+Currently contains `pruning_evaluation.ipynb` to evaluate and compute benchmark statistics for a base versus pruned model.

 ### reports ###
 This directory contains our reports from past milestones: